 in man-made fibers, inks, solvents and paint).
 Benzene is also commonly found in high concentrations in study settings, where books and printed papers

 abound.
 Modern climate-controlled, air-tight buildings trap VOCs inside.
-The NASA research discovered that plants purify that trapped air by pulling
+The NASA research discovered that plants purify that trapped air by pulling contaminants

-contaminants into soil, where root zone microorganisms convert VOCs into food for the plant.
+into soil, where root zone microorganisms convert VOCs into food for the plant.

 - Plants Purify the Air

 Indoor gardening benefits even extend to the hospital!
-According to researchers at Kansas State University, adding plants to hospital rooms speeds
+According to researchers at Kansas State University, adding plants to hospital rooms speeds recovery

-lower heart rates and blood pressure, experienced less fatigue and anxiety, and were released from the hospital sooner.
+rates and blood pressure, experienced less fatigue and anxiety, and were released from the hospital sooner.

 - Plants Improve Health

-A study at The Royal College of Agriculture in Circencester, England found
+A study at The Royal College of Agriculture in Circencester, England found that

-for lectures given in classrooms with plants.
+lectures given in classrooms with plants.
 Even if you’re not in school, this can greatly benefit your focus in your home office.